What Is Drug-Induced Psychosis? Signs, Causes & Treatment

 Treatment for drug-induced psychosis focuses on stabilizing the individual, addressing the root cause (substance use), and managing any underlying mental health conditions.
 The first step is typically detox, where the drug is safely cleared from the body under medical supervision.

 In cases of severe symptoms, short-term use of antipsychotic medications may be necessary to manage hallucinations or delusions.
+The NIMH recommends a coordinated specialty care approach that combines psychotherapy, medication management, family support, and case management.
 Once stabilized, long-term treatment includes therapy, psychiatric care, relapse prevention strategies, and support for co-occurring disorders.

 Clear Steps Recovery offers compassionate, individualized care designed to help clients not only recover from the immediate crisis of psychosis but also build a sustainable path forward.
 Our treatment programs are trauma-informed and tailored to the whole person, addressing substance use, mental health, and the life challenges that contribute to both.
 Through a combination of evidence-based therapies and personalized support, clients gain the tools and structure needed to achieve lasting recovery.